IBM/openshift-mongodb-enterprise-operator-example/README.md

 NAME            TYPE         STATE     VERSION     AGE example-mongo   ReplicaSet   Running   4.2.2-ent   4h18m
 ```

 Wait for its `STATE` to be `Running`.
-You can also view the Pods that these custom resources created.
-You should also see the new MongoDB in your Ops Manager dashboard.
-You'll notice that TLS is not enabled.
+You can also view the pods that these custom resources created.
+You should see the new MongoDB in your Ops Manager dashboard.
+Notice that TLS is not enabled.
 You can enable it by generating certificates and adding them in your cluster.
-The next steps will guide you in creating the certificates using cert-manager.
+The next steps guide you in creating the certificates using cert-manager.

 ### 4. Install cert-manager

-[Cert-manager](https://cert-manager.io/docs/) is a native Kubernetes certificate management controller to automate the management and issuance of TLS certificates from various issuing sources.
+[cert-manager](https://cert-manager.io/docs/) is a native Kubernetes certificate management controller that automates the management and issuance of TLS certificates from various issuing sources.
 We're going to use cert-manager to issue self-signed certificates.

 Using the OperatorHub in OpenShift, look for `cert-manager` and install it.
 Then create the namespace for its resources.

 ```
 oc create namespace cert-manager
 ```

-The install the cert-manager components.
+Install the cert-manager components.

 ```
 oc apply -f cert-manager/cert-manager.yaml
 ```

 Make sure all the pods are running.

 ```